dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 ####Modification 3: Post-processing step to order partitions

-The Mapreduce job output is written to HDFS, with the output from each partition in a separate file (usually named something such as: part-00000).
+The MapReduce job output is written to HDFS, with the output from each partition in a separate file (usually named something such as: part-00000).
 These file names are indexed and ordered.
-However, hadoop makes no attempt to sort partition keys – the mapping between partition key and partition index is not order-preserving.
+However, Hadoop makes no attempt to sort partition keys – the mapping between partition key and partition index is not order-preserving.

 Therefore, while partition keys key_1, key_2 and key_1 < key_2, it's possible that the output of partition with key_1 could be written to file part-00006 and the output of partition with key_2 written to file part-00003.
 Therefore, a post-processing step is required to finish total sort.
 We will need to take one record from every (non-empty) partition output, sort them, and construct the appropriate ordering among partitions.

 ####Introductory Example